-Join Will Kemp for an in-depth discussion in this video The qualities of light and smokey edges, part of Foundations of Painting: Creating Palettes for the Landscape.
+Join Will Kemp for an in-depth discussion in this video The qualities of light and smokey edges, part of Painting Foundations: Creating Palettes for the Landscape.

 (gentle music)…- [Voiceover] I'm now going to paint a quick study…using the color strings we've premixed,…just to demonstrate the different brush techniques…I'd use for a winter scene.…I'll be using the square edged brush and a filbert brush,…some acrylic glazing liquid gloss,…and a paint marker for some fine details.…In the winter, the hues are very close in tone,…so having a soft transition is key.…

 And this is where the glazing liquid gloss…can be really handy…because it can give us a bit more working time…and enable the pigments to subtly blend in to each other.…So you see how I'm keeping all the edges very soft together.…